 We also keep all exterior doors locked during the day to ensure that a staff member can greet and vet any individual who enters our schools.
 For example, our Liberty Park location issues key fobs to family members to enter, but anyone else must wait for a staff member at the door.
 We also use biometric finger-print scanning for parents when they pick up and drop off.

-As per state licensing guidelines, we keep an updated list of any known sexual offenders in our area, in the unlikely event that one attempts to enter our schools.
+As per state licensing guidelines, we keep an updated list of any known sexual offenders in our area.
 Any gates or fences around our playgrounds or outdoor areas are locked whenever children are there.